Aimee-Iwashita/Pokemon-Statistics/README.md

 The majority of the Pokémon listed above are Legendary Pokémon or Mega Pokémon.
 This indicates that Legendary Pokémon and Mega Pokémon often possess higher stats compared to regular Pokémon.

 ## 2. Comparing Total Stats of Legendary and Non-Legendary Pokémon Using Bootstrapping
 In this section, we aim to compare the total stats (sum of all indivisual stats) between legendary and non-legendary Pokémon.
-All programming in this section is done using R, and the codes are available HERE
+All programming in this section is done using R, and the codes are available <a href="https://github.com/Aimee-Iwashita/Pokemon-Statistics/blob/main/pokemon.r"> here </a>.

 <img src="https://github.com/Aimee-Iwashita/Pokemon-Statistics/blob/main/images/pokemon_image4.png" alt="Boxplot of total stats by legendary status">